wpawgasa/vehicle_make_model_cassification/README.md

 # Vehicle's Make and Model Classification
-Classification of vehicle make and model using Convolutional Neural Networks.
+Classification of vehicle's make and model using Convolutional Neural Networks.

 ### Background